dmbarbour/awelon/AboutAwelon.md

 Conceptually, every Awelon application runs under control of an 'executive' within an even larger RDP system.
 Awelon applications can interact as if they were all subprograms of a larger application.

-Awelon's basic types are:
+Awelon's basic value types are:
 * atomic types: numbers, text, blocks
 * structural types: products, sums

+Numbers in Awelon are rationals, and are precise.
+Capabilities may use additional types, but types that aren't in Awelon's basic set cannot implicitly be serialized.

+In addition, there is more type information:
 * substructural types: affine, relevant, linear
-* barrier type: based on sealer/unsealer pairs
-* temporal type: latency, latency bounds
+* temporal type: latency for all, latency bounds for blocks
-* spatial type: logical locations
+* spatial type: location for every value
+* (potentially types for staging / trusted path / stability)

-Also, since Awelon lacks ambient authority (all authority is through blocks) many problems can be addressed effectively by object capability security patterns and controlling distribution of authority.
+Also, Awelon lacks ambient authority (all authority is through blocks).
+In practice, a great deal of reasoning about program behavior is achievable based on controlling distribution of authority to subprograms, sealer/unsealer patterns, and limiting the observable input to untrusted blocks.

 ### Substructural Types